 Just imagine if someone would have tried to change his serve technique!

-You can only imagine what damage you can do when you want to impose one kind of technique to every single player that you coach.
+You can only imagine what damage you can do when you want to impose one kind of technique on every single player that you coach.

 We should always be paying attention to what works for each player.

-As a tennis player you should listen to your body how it reacts to every stroke you execute…
+As a tennis player, you should listen to your body and how it reacts to every stroke you execute…

 – hit 40 serves in